pinojs/pino/docs/pretty.md

 ### API Example

 > #### NOTE:
-> For general usage, it is highly recommended that you pipe logs into
+> For general usage, it is highly recommended that logs are piped into
 > the prettifier instead.
 Prettified logs are not easily parsed and cannot
 > be easily investigated at a later date.